quietui/quiet/docs/docs/components/toolbar.md

 ### Toolbars with various components

 Toolbars can be used with a mixture of buttons, button groups, and dropdowns that have a `<quiet-button>` trigger.
-Keyboard users will be able to cycle through all buttons, as expected.
+Keyboard users will be able to cycle through all buttons with [[Left]] and [[Right]], as expected.

 ```html {.example}
 <quiet-toolbar>